sharpfive/Recipes/README.md

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

-I focused on making the app testable, by injecting more of each classes dependencies.
-I also made sure there were no duplicated file or network access.
+I focused on making the app testable, by injecting most dependencies.
+I also made sure there were no redundant file or network access.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 ~8 hours